-- The dose (depending on indication and disease) may be given after Lupus MAINATIN trial (kidney infection) 500mg iv every 14 day a total of 6 times (3 months treatment = cumulative dose of 3g)
+- The dose can (depending on indication and disease) be given after Lupus MAINATIN trial (kidney affection) 500mg iv every 14 days a total of 6 times (3 months treatment = cumulative dose of 3g)

 - Leukocytes (white blood cells, especially neutrophilic granulocytes) fall in numbers with the expected lowest value on day 10 after treatment.
 Weekly blood sample testing is recommended

 - Urometexan prophylaxis against hemorrhagic cystitis (bloody bladder inflammation)

 - Navoban or similar to nausea before and after infusion